The anisotropic expansion rate of the local Universe and its covariant cosmographic interpretation: Expansion rate fluctuation field in the local Universe

 measures anisotropic angular fluctuations in the luminosity distance-redshift relation.
 The second term on the right is the monopole of the logarithmic ratio, which we will denote by $\mathcal{M}$.
 It guarantees that $\eta$ averages to zero on each spherical shell $S$ of radius $z$ and width $\delta z$, centered on the observer, where $\boldsymbol{n}$ is a unit vector specifying the observer's line of sight.
 Redshifts and distance moduli (measured independently from redshift information) for each object in $S$ are the only data needed to construct the observable.
 We do not use luminosity distances directly (since their errors are non-Gaussian), nor do we rely on peculiar velocity measurements (which are potentially biased).

-By design, $\eta$ is thus a random Gaussian fluctuating variable with zero mean.
+By design, $\eta$ is thus a random fluctuating variable with zero mean.
 It attains non-vanishing values if cosmic expansion is not perfectly isotropic and homogeneous.
 Small departures from zero are expected due to local structure.
 Significant departures can indicate breakpoints of the Cosmological Principle, specially if these happen at higher redshift bins.
+Statistically, $\eta$ follows the same distribution as the distance moduli.
+In the remainder of this paper, we assume the distance moduli to be Gaussian distributed.
+This is a practical approximation that works well for high signal-to-noise photometric data and for modelling the scatter associated with calibrating the distance-indicator zero point; see however \cite{Dainotti:2024gca} for a discussion of possible subtle deviations from Gaussianity.

 The method for estimating the expansion rate fluctuation field at a galaxy's position, as well as the optimal choice of redshift shell thickness to ensure that the quantity is monopole-free, are discussed in detail in Appendix~\ref{app:fit_mult}.

-The amplitude of the expansion rate fluctuation field $\eta$ is fundamentally observer-dependent as shown in \cite{paper2,paper3}.
+Here we emphasize that the amplitude of the expansion–rate fluctuation field $\eta$ is fundamentally observer-dependent as demonstrated in \cite{paper2,paper3}.
 Following the analysis strategy of \cite{paper0,paper2}, we choose to reconstruct the $\eta$ field as inferred by an ideal observer boosted relative to the terrestrial observer, such that the CMB dipole vanishes in his/ her reference frame (the CMB frame).
 This is accomplished by systematically using redshifts expressed in the CMB frame in our analysis.
 We emphasize that Doppler boosting directly measured data (e.g., in the heliocentric frame) into the CMB frame does not require knowledge of the cosmological model, the spacetime metric, or the rest frame of the cosmic fluid.
 It only necessitates knowledge of the Sun's velocity relative to the CMB, which is well-constrained by CMB experiments \cite{Planck:2018nkj}.
 Adopting the notation convention of \cite{paper1,paper2}, the redshift and the expansion rate fluctuation field expressed in the CMB frame are denoted by an overtilde: $\tilde{z}, \;{\tilde \eta}({\tilde z}), \cdots$.

 The expansion rate fluctuation field is inherently a discrete random field.
 To enable angular analysis, we construct a two-dimensional, piecewise-continuous representation by coarse-graining the data using the HEALPix tessellation scheme \cite{Gorski:2004by}.
 Specifically, we partition the sky into pixels and compute the inverse-variance weighted average of the measured $\tilde{\eta}$ values within each pixel $p$: